koos/banklady/README.md

 # banklady

-The first german psp gem.
-Gisela Werler started history, we do to.
+The first german PSP library.
+Gisela Werler started history, we do too.

 # Gisela Werler